Carpet: Polyester

 The polyester known as "PET" (polyethylene terephthalate) is used in carpet manufacturing in both spun and filament constructions.
 After the price of raw materials for many types of carpet rose in the early 2000s, polyester became more competitive.
 Polyester has good physical properties and is inherently stain-resistant because it is hydrophobic, however oil-based stains can pose a problem for this type of material and it can be prone to soiling.
 Similar to nylon, colour can be added after production or it can be infused in a molten state (solution dyeing).
 Polyester has the disadvantage that it tends to crush or mat down easily.
 It is typically used in mid- to low-priced carpeting.

 Another polyester, "PTT" (Polytrimethylene terephthalate), also called Sorona or 3GT (Dupont) or Corterra (Shell), is a variant of PET.
 Lurgi Zimmer PTT was first patented in 1941, but it was not produced until the 1990s, when Shell Chemicals developed the low-cost method of producing high-quality 1,3 propanediol (PDO), the starting raw material for PTT Corterra Polymers.
 DuPont subsequently commercialized a biological process for making 1,3-propanediol from corn syrup, imparting significant renewable content on the corresponding Sorona polyester carpet fibres.
 These carpet fibres have resiliency comparable to nylon.

 Acrylic

-Acrylic is a synthetic material first created by the Dupont Corporation in 1941 but has gone through various changes since it was first introduced.
+Acrylic or Acrylic fiber is a synthetic material first created by the Dupont Corporation in 1941 but has gone through various changes since it was first introduced.
 In the past, acrylic carpet used to fuzz or "pill" easily.
 This happened when the fibres degraded over time and short strands broke away with contact or friction.
 Over the years, new types of acrylics have been developed to alleviate some of these problems, although the issues have not been completely removed.
 Acrylic is fairly difficult to dye but is colourfast, washable, and has the feel and appearance of wool, making it a good rug fabric.